otoaneba/D3-brush-and-link/README.md

-# Programming Assignment 4: Brushing and Linking
+# Brushing and Linking

-### Instructions
+###

-In this assignment you will create a version of the charts from [Nadieh Bremer's Urbanization in East Asia narrative visualization](http://nbremer.github.io/urbanization/).
-We highly recommend going through this visualization as a great example of storytelling and to learn more about the dataset.
+Recreate a version of the charts from [Nadieh Bremer's Urbanization in East Asia narrative visualization](http://nbremer.github.io/urbanization/).

-In this assignment you will create multiple coordinated charts.
-You will create 6 total subplots.
-Your submission should include a bar chart and a dot histogram for each of the following urbanization measures:
+Create multiple coordinated charts with 6 total subplots.
+The chart includes a bar chart and a dot histogram for each of the following urbanization measures:
 * urban land (in sq. km)
 * urban population
 * urban population density (in persons/sq. km)

-The bar charts should compare the 2000 and 2010 metrics for each country.
-While the histograms should show the distribution of the percent growth for each city (Note: percent growth is already calculated for all three metrics).
-Your final chart will look like this:
+The bar charts compares the 2000 and 2010 metrics for each country.
+While the histograms shows the distribution of the percent growth for each city (Note: percent growth is already calculated for all three metrics).
+Example of the final code:

 ![Lab Result](img/p4_brush_and_link.jpeg)

-Your subplots will also need to support coordinated interactions for brushing and linking.
-First, your dot histogram charts will have brushing in the x-direction.
-The brush will highlight the selected cities from that histogram in the other 2 histograms.
-Note that only one brush can be active at a time, so you will have to save the state of the active brush.
-The interaction should look like this:
+The subplots supports coordinated interactions for brushing and linking; Dot histogram charts have brushing in the x-direction.
+The brush highlights the selected cities from that histogram in the other 2 histograms.
+Note that only one brush can be active at a time.

 ![Lab Result](img/p4_brush_example.gif)

-Next, your submission should include linking from the bar charts to the histogram plots.
-Since the bar charts display all of the East Asian countries, you will use `mouseover` and `mouseout` events (aka hovering) to trigger a linked highlighting in all other views.
+Linking from the bar charts to the histogram plots.
+The charts use `mouseover` and `mouseout` events (aka hovering) to trigger a linked highlighting in all other views.
 The dots in the histogram should be highlighted if they are the same country, and the grouped bars of that country in the other 2 bar charts should be highlighted as well.
-The interaction should look like this:
+The interaction would look like this:

 ![Lab Result](img/p4_link_example.gif)

-You will use the dataset at `./data/asia_urbanization.csv` to re-create the Urbanization in East Asia interactive visualization. **Use the above relative path when calling `d3.csv()`.
-We will deduct 2 points if you do not use a proper relative path.**
+This uses the dataset at `./data/asia_urbanization.csv` to re-create the Urbanization in East Asia interactive visualization.

 Here is a snippet of the dataset: